 Mark has been a partner at the firm for over 13 years and has helped clients to close more than US$300 billion worth of transactions across the US, UK, Europe, CIS, Middle East, Africa, India, Asia and Australia.

 He focuses on advising corporate clients and works with boards on both transactional and advisory work.
 He is frequently involved in advising on significant challenges that face boards whether on transactions, shareholder activism, governance issues or regulatory investigations.
-In addition, he regularly works with investment banks and corporate finance advisers in connection with their roles on major cross-border transactions.
+In addition, he regularly works with and advises investment banks and corporate finance advisers in connection with their roles on major cross-border transactions.

 Mark's experience includes advising:

 - A consortium led by affiliates of Elliott and Brookfield on the $16 billion leveraged buy out of Nielsen Holdings plc by means of a UK scheme of arrangement

 - Atlassian (NASDAQ: TEAM) on its re-domiciliation and domestication to the U.S., by means of a UK scheme of arrangement, and various other matters

 - Altice in connection with the acquisition of an approximate 18% stake in BT Group plc and the UK Government's intervention under the NSI Act 2022